hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   running within Kubernetes.
 This means that with `server.enabled` set to true, clients will automatically join that cluster.
 If `server.enabled` is not true, then a value must be specified so the clients can join a valid cluster.

+  - <a name="v-client-resources" href="#v-client-resources">`resources`</a> (`object: {}`) -
+  The resource requests (CPU, memory, etc.) for each of the client agents.
+  This should be an object mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
+If this isn't specified, then the pods won't request any specific amount of resources.

 * <a name="v-ui" href="#v-ui">`ui`</a> - Values that configure the Consul UI.